run2fail/locker/README.rst

   - Create, start, stop, and remove groups or selections of containers defined in the particular project
   - Show status report of containers in your project
-  - Create containers as clones or based on LXC templates
+  - Create containers as clones, create them based on LXC templates, or download base images provided by the LXC project

 - Data storage